 We use the read replica to distribute the load against two instances instead of one.

 While it looks cool, this setup still has a weakness.
 The second instance is readonly.

-If we can write on the second instance, she too would have to synchronize the data back to the first one (the master), but two-way synchronization is not allowed in relational datanases to avoid data corruption.
+If we can write on the second instance, it too would have to synchronize the data back to the first one (the master).
+Still, two-way synchronization is not allowed in relational databases to avoid data corruption.

 - It is very fast as doesn’t impose any restrictions on read performance.

 - You can split read and write requests to different servers.
-For example, all analytics queries can be made on Slave nodes.
+For example, all analytics queries can be made on replica nodes.

 - It is not very reliable because of asynchronous replication.
 It means that some committed on master transactions may be not available on slave if the master fails.